EidanErlich/eidanerlich.github.io/content/authors/admin/_index.md

     url: https://www.mitpittrw.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Computer vision, Computer graphics, SLAM algorithms, ML in healthcare.
+bio: My interests include Computer vision, Computer graphics, SLAM algorithms, ML in healthcare.

 # Interests to show in About widget
 interests: